justinbc/help/web/webportal.md

 ####Why is everything downloaded in a .zip file?
 Whenever you download more than one file, we compress everything in to one folder.

-####How can I delete something?
-Are there any limitations?
-To delete content, click on the trashcan icon on the right side of the row belonging to your file.